-- A. Temporary Markers.
+A. Temporary Markers.
 The outer perimeter of the management zones and/or critical areas may be required to be marked in the field in such a way as to ensure that no unauthorized intrusion will occur, and verified by the director prior to the commencement of permitted activities.
-This temporary marking, if required, shall be maintained throughout construction, and shall not be removed until permanent signs, if required, are in place. - B. Permanent Signs.
-The City may require, as a condition of any permit or authorization issued pursuant to this chapter, that the applicant install permanent signs along the boundary of a critical area or management zone to City standards. - C. Fencing.
-Installation of a permanent fence at the edge of the habitat conservation area or management zone is required. - 1.
-Fencing may be waived in the following circumstances: - a.
+This temporary marking, if required, shall be maintained throughout construction, and shall not be removed until permanent signs, if required, are in place.

+Permanent Signs.
+The City may require, as a condition of any permit or B. authorization issued pursuant to this chapter, that the applicant install permanent signs along the boundary of a critical area or management zone to City standards.

+Fencing.
+Installation of a permanent fence at the edge of the habitat conservation area C. or management zone is required.

+Fencing may be waived in the following circumstances:

+- a.
 The applicant demonstrates that fencing will not prevent future impacts to the critical area or buffer. - b.
-The director determines that a proposed use adjoining the buffer does not pose a threat to the critical area and buffer functions, or there is a public safety issue. - 2.
-Fencing installed as part of a proposed activity shall be designed so as to not interfere with species migration, including fish runs, and shall be constructed forty-two inches high and in a manner that minimizes habitat impacts.
+The director determines that a proposed use adjoining the buffer does not pose a threat to the critical area and buffer functions, or there is a public safety issue. - Fencing installed as part of a proposed activity shall be designed so as to not interfere with species migration, including fish runs, and shall be constructed forty-two inches high and in a manner that minimizes habitat impacts.
 Approved fencing styles include: vinyl-coated chain link, wooden split rail, or similar, as approved by the city.

-16.51.220 - Notice on title
+16.51,220 - Notice on title

-- A. The proponent of any new development proposal which involves a critical area or management zone may be required to file a notice with the Clark County recording division of the county auditor's office.
+The proponent of any new development proposal which involves a critical area or A. management zone may be required to file a notice with the Clark County recording division of the county auditor's office.
 The notice, if required, shall state the presence of the critical area or management zone on the property, of the application of these provisions to the property, and the fact that limitations on actions in or affecting the critical area or management zone may exist.
-The notice shall run with the land. - B. This notice on title shall not be required for a development proposal by a public agency, or public or private utility: - 1.
-Within a recorded easement or right-of-way; - 2.
-Where the agency or utility has been adjudicated the right to an easement or right-of-way; or - 3.
-On the site of a permanent public facility. - C. The applicant shall submit proof that the notice has been filed for public record before the City approves any development proposal for the property or, in the case of subdivisions, short subdivisions, planned unit developments, and binding site plans, at or before recording.
+The notice shall run with the land.

+B. This notice on title shall not be required for a development proposal by a public agency, or public or private utility:

+Within a recorded easement or right-of-way; 1.

+Where the agency or utility has been adjudicated the right to an easement 2. or right-of-way; or

+On the site of a permanent public facility.
+3.